haganjam/BEF_quant_scale/README.md

 This repository contains code to reproduce the analysis reported in the following manuscript (currently unpublished):

-+ Hagan JG, Schrofner-Brunner BB, Gamfeldt L. (in prep.).
++ Hagan JG, Schrofner-Brunner B, Gamfeldt L. (in prep.).
 Quantifying the effects of biodiversity on ecosystem functioning across space and time in natural and semi-natural ecosystems.

 The aim of the project was to develop a workflow to calculate biodiversity effects on ecosystem functioning across times and places as proposed by Isbell et al. (2018, Ecology Letters) on data from natural and semi-natural systems.